bgotink/mdbook-angular/README.md

 # having the Angular build watch instead of triggering a new build every time.
 # This option requires `experimental-builder`
 background = true

+# Whether code blocks should be collapsed by default
+#
+# This can be overridden per code block by adding either the collapsed or
+# uncollapsed flag.
+# Note this only takes effect on code blocks tagged with "angular", it doesn't
+# affect other code blocks.
+collapsed = false

 # Whether to allow playgrounds, i.e. to add inputs and actions to the page
 # allowing your readers to interact with the running code blocks.